TMJ and TMD

 • Frequent headaches or neck aches that radiate down the shoulders and upper back

-• Clicking or popping sound when the jaw moves especially when talking, chewing and yawning
+• Clicking or popping sound when the jaw moves, especially when talking, chewin,g and yawning

 • Dizziness

-• Swelling on the sides of the face as well as scalp pain or sensitivity
+• Swelling on the sides of the face, as well as scalp pain or sensitivity

-• Muscle spasms in the jaw area
+• Muscle spasms or general jaw tension

-• A change in the alignment of top and bottom teeth
+• A change in the alignment ofthe top and bottom teeth

 • Locked jaw or difficulty in opening the mouth/restricted jaw movement